JenniferShelton/JenniferShelton.github.io/_episodes/41-CancerGenomics.md

 We can expand out the top 10 most mutated genes into an oncoprint (also called an oncoplot), showing distribution of mutations in each sample.
 Oncoprints can contain information from SNVs and INDELs, but also copy number variants.

-> Exercise: Generate an oncoprint of the top 10 most mutated genes in the breast cancer cohort
+> **Exercise**: Generate an oncoprint of the top 10 most mutated genes in the breast cancer cohort
 >> ## Solution
 >> ~~~
 >> pdf('oncoprint.pdf')